AminaIsazada/web_scraper/README.md

 # web_scraper
-Client-server based console app "web-scraper" calculates the exact number of the lead paragraphs and also images in the webpage.
+Client-server based console app "web-scraper" calculates the exact number of the leaf paragraphs and also images in the webpage.

 ## Installation